-- Conventional loan down payment requirements is the same whether or not you add a co-signer to your mortgage application.
-For example, you need a 15% down payment to buy a 2-unit and a 20% down payment to buy a 3-to-4-unit property with or without a co-signer.
+- Conventional loan down payment requirements are the same whether or not you add a co-signer to your mortgage application.
+For example, you need 5% for the down payment when buying a 2-to-4-unit property with or without a co-signer.

 - FHA loans are popular among first-time homebuyers because they offer lower down payment options.
 However, when you add a co-signer, the minimum down payment increases from 3.5% to 25% of the purchase price.

 Adding a mortgage co-signer to an FHA loan to buy a 2-to-4-unit property increases the minimum down payment from 3.5% to 25%.

 Adding a co-signer may increase the down payment for a 2-to-4-unit property.

 For example, if you use an FHA loan to buy a $500,000, 2-to-4-unit property without a co-signer, the minimum down payment is $17,500, 3.5% of the purchase price.
 A co-signer increased the minimum down payment to $125,000, 25% of the purchase price.